stamina-left/stamina-left.github.io/_projects/1_project.markdown

     What users get and what users want (marked with yellow circle).
 </div>

-There is also the downside we had is our UX's result, which is far from satisfactory.
-Some of our interfaces aren't very intuitive, it can't stop or change the speed of text-to-speech, and there is something that needs improvement in our copywriting.
+There are also things to do with our app.
+The experts noticed that some of our interfaces aren't very intuitive, it can't stop or change the speed of text-to-speech, and there is something that needs improvement in our copywriting.

 <div class="row mt-3">
     <div class="col-sm mt-3 mt-md-0">